 It’s worth checking out the classified section of your local newspaper, while visiting a car auction offers you the chance to pick up a set of wheels for considerably less than its market value.
 If you’re lucky, you could end up driving away in a car that costs thousands of pounds less than what you’d have to pay if you bought it from a showroom.
 Whether you’re hoping to get a Ford car at an auction or would prefer a VW Polo, these events often see hundreds, if not thousands, of vehicles, go under the hammer, so there’s plenty of opportunity to get the model that’s right for you.

 Whatever car you’re hoping to buy, it’s a good idea to purchase one that has a relatively small engine.
 Although that may sound like being something of a killjoy, it’s worth bearing in mind that such vehicles cost less and are cheaper to insure than their more powerful counterparts.

-Keeping on top of car maintenance will also go some way to lowering the costs of being on the road.
-Having it serviced on a regular basis and using the right kind of engine oil can help prevent major mechanical problems – which can often be costly to put right – from occurring.
-To maintain your car’s fuel efficiency, you’ll also need to make sure that your tires are always inflated to the correct levels, check your handbook if you’re not sure what these are.
+Remember that keeping on top of car maintenance will go some way to lowering the costs of being on the road.
+Having it serviced on a regular basis can help prevent major mechanical problems – which can often be costly to put right – from occurring.
+Also, to maintain your car’s fuel efficiency, you’ll also need to make sure that your tires are always inflated to the correct levels, check your handbook if you’re not sure what these are.

-Are you a student who owns, or is planning to own, a car?
+Are you a student who owns, or is planning to own a car?
 How do you plan on reducing the costs that come with having a set of wheels?
 Are these some of the strategies you have always been employing or are there more tricks up your sleeve?
 If you have some more tops, how about sharing them with everyone?
 After all, sharing is caring!
 Isn’t it?